uptane/deployment-considerations/key_management.md

 ## Repository keys

 On both the Director and the Image repository, the OEM maintains the keys to the Root, Timestamp, Snapshot, and Targets roles.
 However, for any delegated Targets roles on the Image repository, the corresponding keys are expected to be maintained by the supplier to which the corresponding images have been delegated.
-For example, if a tier-1 supplier signs its own images, then the supplier would maintains its own (ideally offline) keys.
+For example, if a tier-1 supplier signs its own images, then the supplier would maintain its own (ideally offline) keys.

 ### Online vs. offline keys